-When I was in the 8th grade I read more about the genius of the man who had created the future.
-In 1989 the rock band Tesla came out with their album The Great Radio Controversy, that brought about more interest.
-The battle between Marconi and Tesla, Tesla and Edison.
+When I was in the 8th grade, I read more about the genius of the man who had created the future.
+In 1989 the rock band Tesla came out with their album The Great Radio Controversy, which brought about more interest.
+The battle between Marconi and Tesla, Tesla, and Edison.
 It seemed like his ideas were being stolen out from under him.
-I have a deep rooted fascination and adoration for Nikola Tesla.
+I have a deep-rooted fascination and adoration for Nikola Tesla.
 I have a picture of him hanging in my home.
-Nearly everything I touch I can connect back to his efforts.
+Nearly everything I touch, I can connect back to his efforts.

 Here is a quick low down on Nikola Tesla — but I suggest you look into his life further.
 Check out the Tesla Memorial Society.

 Nikola Tesla (born July 10, 1856, Smiljan, Croatia – died Jan.
-7, 1943, New York City), invented many things that to this day he does not get credit for.
-Just sitting at your computer you owe Nikola Tesla a great deal.
+7, 1943, New York City), invented many things that to this day he does not get the credit.
+Just sitting at your computer, you owe Nikola Tesla a great deal.
 His Tesla Coil supplies the high voltage for the picture tube you use.
 The electricity for your computer comes from a Tesla-designed AC generator, is sent through a Tesla transformer, and gets to your house through 3-phase Tesla power.
 He holds over forty U.S. patents (circa 1888) covering our entire system of Polyphase Alternating Current (AC).
 These patents are so novel that nobody could ever challenge them in the courts.
-Tesla’s four-tuned circuits (two on the receiving side and two on the transmitting side, secured by U.S. patents #645,576 and #649,621) were the basis of the U.S. Supreme Court decision (Case #369 decided June 21, 1943) to overturn Marconi’s basic patent on the invention of radio.
-Unfortunately, the decision came 5 months 2 weeks too late.
+Tesla’s four-tuned circuits (two on the receiving side and two on the transmitting side, secured by U.S. patents #645,576 and #649,621) were the basis of the U.S. Supreme Court decision (Case #369 decided June 21, 1943) to overturn Marconi’s basic patent on the invention of the radio.
+Unfortunately, the decision came five months, two weeks too late.
 Nikola Tesla died in the New York City hotel room he had called home on January 7, 1943.

-He invented among other things the loudspeaker, the polyphase induction motor, the hydroelectric generator, the radio, rotating magnetic field principle, the telephone repeater, X-Rays, vacuum tubes, as well as florescent lights, also microwaves, and radar, AC power (both 2-phase and 3-phase), broadcast power, the rotary engine, and lets not forget the Tesla Coil.
-Tesla also experimented with wireless communication, radio wave propagation, missile science, robots, remote control, satellites, beam weapons, and nuclear fusion.
-So just about every time you use a gadget of technological wizardry .. you have Nikola Tesla to thank for it.
+Tesla invented many things that we take for granted today.
+He also experimented with wireless communication, radio wave propagation, missile science, robots, remote control, satellites, beam weapons, and nuclear fusion.
+So just about every time you use a gadget of technological wizardry, you have Nikola Tesla to thank for it.